 There's much less rolling shutter effect in 1080p, which is great, though you'll still notice some wobbling and skewing with faster camera movements.

-The Canon EOS R8 only has a single SD card slot, which is bad news for those who prefer to have a running backup while they shoot, but it's also expected at this price point.
-It's located in the battery compartment on the bottom of the camera, making it a little harder to switch out cards when using a tripod.
+The Canon R8 only has a single SD card slot, which is bad news for those who prefer to have a running backup while they shoot, but it's also expected at this price point.
+On the upside, it's rated for faster UHS-II cards.
+It's located in the battery compartment on the bottom of the camera, making switching out cards when using a tripod a little harder.
 However, depending on the size of your tripod head, mount, or gimbal, you may still be able to access the compartment.